 Connectivity: 4 x USB 3.1 Gen1 Ports, 2 x USB 2.0 | HD Audio and Mic | Free RGB Keyboard & Mouse

 The SkyTech Blaze II Gaming PC parcels a lot of power for this price range.
-The Blaze II stands out as one of the best pre-built PCs for gaming, makes short work out of AAA titles and competitive multiplayer at solid 1080p, HD+, and UHD resolutions with a much lower price than anticipated.
+The Blaze II stands out as one of the best pre-built PCs for gaming, makes short work out of AAA titles.
+Competitive multiplayer at solid 1080p, HD+, and UHD resolutions with a much lower price than anticipated.

-This gaming PC sets its performance standards quite high with a Ryzen 5 2600 6-Core CPU and NVIDIA GeForce GTX 1660 6GB GPU.
-The Ryzen 2600 offers 3.4 GHz speed that you can overclock to 3.9GHz and thrives in real-world usages such as web browsing, moderate photo-editing, and heavy productivity tasks.
-However Heavier and more intensive tasks such as video encoding will require slightly more time for the system to complete.
+This gaming PC sets its performance standards quite high with a Ryzen 5 2600 6-Core CPU.
+NVIDIA GeForce GTX 1660 6GB GPU.
+The Ryzen 2600 offers 3.4 GHz speed that you can overclock to 3.9GHz and thrives in real-world usages.
+Such as web browsing, moderate photo-editing, and heavy productivity tasks.
+However Heavier and more intensive tasks such as video encoding.
+Will require slightly more time for the system to complete.

 RGB case fans rest on the back panel and you can create a unique lighting sequence with them.
-The fans make sure airflow stays optimal while the lights enhance the gaming experience.
+The fans make sure airflow stays optimal while the lights enhance the Best Gaming Desktop PC Build experience.